 What happens to credit card debt when you die?

 In Australia, credit card debt becomes a part of a person’s deceased estate.
-Here’s what that means and 4 steps to deal with it.
+An authorised representative of the estate can freeze the account and pay off the unpaid balance.

 Need help now?
 Call the National Debt Helpline on 1800 007 007 to speak to a financial counsellor for free.